sfuhrm/capsula/README.md

 ![Capsula Process](https://raw.githubusercontent.com/sfuhrm/capsula/master/images/Capsula-Process-SF-1.png "Capsula Process")

 The descriptor file is generic.
-For each target platform, the descriptor is used together with distribution depending templates to build a distribution specific package definition.
+For each target platform, the descriptor is used together with distribution dependant templates to build a distribution specific package descriptor.
 The package definition is then fed to a Docker container which builds the package.

 ## Requirements